IOxCyber/Linux-octo/Chapter6.md

 - `groupadd` command creates groups.
 - groupadd command -g option specifies a GID for the group to use. eg. `groupadd -g 10000 group01`
 - `/etc/login.defs` file define the range of system GIDs
-- `groupmod command` changes the properties of an existing group
+- `groupmod` command changes the properties of an existing group
-- To rename the group `groupmod -n Old_name New_name`
+- To rename/modify the group `groupmod -n Old_name New_name`
 - To assign new GID `groupmod -g 20000 groupName`
 - To delete an Group `groupdel groupName`
 > You cannot remove a group if it is the primary group of an existing user